benja0x40/Tightrope/README.md

 cd ..
 R CMD build Tightrope
 ```
-Run the R code below to install Tightrope.
+Run the R code below to install `Tightrope`.

 ```r
 # When package will be public